sqitchers/sqitch-gui/README.md

 ------------

 - Perl v5.10.01 or newer;
-- Sqitch v0.9992 or newer;
+- Sqitch v0.9996 or newer;
-- wxPerl, Moose and other modules;
+- wxPerl, Moo, Moose and other modules;

+Note: Moose is still required because of MooseX::Observer.

 Status